Friday, August 26, 2011

 Azore there is?

-Porto Das Lajes
+Porto Das Lajes, Flores

-Porto das Lajes from out at sea
+Porto das Lajes from out at sea; such a beautiful sight for sore eyes!!

 Porto das Lajes is a natural indent in what is otherwise a rocky outcrop; all remnants of prehistoric volcanic activity.
 The harbour is surrounded by these high black basalt cliffs, which meet a solid concrete breakwater.
 Protection is offered to those nautically inclined in all but nor ‘easterlies.
 From our vantage point at water level, we admire quaint cottages that line the Port road, as it climbs steeply to meet a small village.
 Lajes is surrounded by terraces of green fields and hand-built stone walls.
 It looks rustic; straight from a picture book of a bygone era; and it is, dating from 1510.

-WJ3 at the Lajes Marina Dock
+WJ3 at the Porto das Lajes Marina Dock.
+Hi WJ3!
+Can you see us?

 Up the hill some 250m is a kiosk once known as Paula’s Place.
 It serves frazzled trans-Atlantic yachties and locals taking a dip at the nearby beach.
 The beach is not familiar or pretty - the sand is black, the water cold and grass is mown by goat, but it is popular.
 We can take a strong black coffee, sip a cold Sagres (local beer) or nibble sweet cakes at Paula’s but to eat we must climb further up to Café Beira Mar.
-Here we gladly take what they have on offer, one day grilled fish and on others, pizza a casa (house) special.
+Here we gladly take what they have on offer, one day grilled fish and on others, pizza, a casa (house) special.
 It was all very nice but we notice we are the only ones eating.
 Most customers seemed to sit for a short time, take a drink or two, have a chat with friends, then leave.

 At last we brave going further uphill into the village to find an ATM (at the Town Hall) and two mini-markets at the top of the hill to restock our dwindling fresh supplies.
 The island lives on imported goods mostly.
 There is little produced other than to support family needs.
 We buy local Azorean cheeses, sad looking fruit and vegetables, real eggs and fresh bread rolls.
 The hill defeats us and we decide, despite Paula being obliging, to leave heavy chores (refilling gas, laundry and a big shop) until Horta.
 Taxis are very hard to come by in Lajes.